Research and Collaboration Partners

 RAND is a nonprofit research organization providing objective analysis and effective solutions that address challenges facing the public and private sectors around the world.
 Long recognized as one of the world’s premier research organizations, RAND produces work of enduring value—research and analysis that is prized and respected for its quality, innovation, comprehensiveness, and objectivity.

-The mission for the NC PIC is to ensure that all North Carolinians will receive excellent care that is consistent with our scientific understanding of what works whenever they come into contact with the DMHDDSAS system.
+The mission for the NC PIC is to ensure that all North Carolinians will receive excellent care that is consistent with scientific understanding of what works whenever they come into contact with the Division of Mental Health, Developmental Disabilities and Substance Abuse Services (DMHDDSAS) system.

 In 2015, FCT was listed as a resource by the Quality Improvement Center for Adoption & Guardianship Support and Preservation.

 The QIC-AG is a five-year project that will develop evidence-based models of support and interventions, which can be replicated or adapted in other child welfare systems to achieve long-term, stable permanency in adoptive and guardianship homes for waiting children as well as children and families after adoption or guardianship has been finalized.
 Funded through the Department of Health and Human Services, Administration for Children and Families, Children's Bureau.

 In 2013, FCT was listed as a Resource in the Coalition for Juvenile Justice, Juvenile Justice Monitor.
 Each month, the Juvenile Justice Monitor offers state and national juvenile justice news from the Coalition for Juvenile Justice.
 A typical monthly issue includes federal policy updates and alerts, news about CJJ conferences and events, news from the SAG regional coalitions, CJJ Board of Directors and committee news, National Juvenile Justice Network (NJJN) news, and other events and resources.
 Additionally, the FCT model has been featured in a webinar sponsored by the CJJ.